GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/README.md

 CI configs or pin older version depending on the type for failure.
 This CI should be run on all new PRs and nightly.

+Note, all functionality of the cloud function (including ordering) is integration tested against buckets with object versioning enabled to ensure this solution works for buckets using this feature.

 ### Just Running the Tests
 #### Running in Docker
 ```bash